 Four-Year College Counseling

 The 11th-grade curriculum—College 101—is taught in regular weekly Leadership classes during the winter and spring terms.
-Making use of the text, College Match, the College 101 course covers topics such as:
+This course covers topics such as:

 - Self-reflection and discovery on what will be the right college “fit”